14sudharsan/omdb/README.md

 # Purpose of this docker container

-Our ultimate goal is to get Required Movie name OMDB Rotten Tomatoes Value
+Our ultimate aim is to get Rotten Tomatoes Value from OMDB

 Step 1